Eacred/eacrdata/README.md

 ### Block Explorer

-After ecrdata syncs with the blockchain server via RPC, by default it will begin listening for HTTP connections on `http://127.0.0.1:7777/`.
+After eacrdata syncs with the blockchain server via RPC, by default it will begin listening for HTTP connections on `http://127.0.0.1:7777/`.
 This means it starts a web server listening on IPv4 localhost, port 7777.
 Both the interface and port are configurable.
 The block explorer and the JSON APIs are both provided by the server on this port.

-Note that while ecrdata can be started with HTTPS support, it is recommended to employ a reverse proxy such as Nginx ("engine x").
+Note that while eacrdata can be started with HTTPS support, it is recommended to employ a reverse proxy such as Nginx ("engine x").
 See sample-nginx.conf for an example Nginx configuration.

 ## APIs

-The ecrdata block explorer is exposed by two APIs: a Eacred implementation of the [Insight API](https://github.com/bitpay/insight-api), and its own JSON HTTP API.
+The eacrdata block explorer is exposed by two APIs: a Eacred implementation of the [Insight API](https://github.com/bitpay/insight-api), and its own JSON HTTP API.
 The Insight API uses the path prefix `/insight/api`.
-The ecrdata API uses the path prefix `/api`.
+The eacrdata API uses the path prefix `/api`.
 File downloads are served from the `/download` path.

 ### Insight API